Friday 22nd May 2026, Helen Gardens, Eastbourne, BN20 7XL. What3Words location

 Race registration/start will take part at Helen Gardens, Eastbourne, BN20 7XL

-Race numbers will not be sent out in the post but, must be collected at registration.
+Race numbers will not be sent out in the post but, must be collected at registration along with a mandatory GPS Tracker.

 There will be plenty of parking in the nearby streets of Eastbourne.
+Some of this is free parking around the close by residential streets while parking on the seafront is pay and display.
 There will be a large marquee, toilets, seating, food/drink, and music at the start/finish.

 There will be a small shuttle service available after the race, which will transport all entrants that wish to use it, to the local train station and nearby hotels.
 This is free of charge and will depart every 30 mins.

-There will be 8 very well stocked aid stations along the route which are listed below.
+There will be 7 very well stocked Aid Stations along the route which are listed below.
 Aid stations will carry a wide range of food and drink and will cater for everyone’s needs including vegan, vegetarian and gluten free.
 This list is what will be on offer as a minimum:

 Runners will have the option of leaving a drop bag at registration.
 This bag will be transported to the 35 mile (56.7km) point at Housedean Farm where it will be kept safe and ready for your collection.
 Please keep these bags as small as possible.
 Please be aware that if you would like to transfer the drop bag to the finish line after using it then it will not be transported until after the last runner has left Housedean Farm.
 With travel time it should arrive at the finish by 5pm.
 If you finish before this and don’t want to wait, then we can hold the bag for collection the following week or post it to you if you are willing to cover postage costs.
 We suggest you have some spare clothes in this bag incase of bad weather, along with any snacks/drinks you might prefer that we don't provide.